poulakidask/meteor-react-sample-code/README.md

 Step 3 Assign Tasks to Employees

-Step 4 Marked them as finished and see which employee is the most productive.
+Step 4 Mark them as finished and see which employee is the most productive.

 Step 5 Each employee gets 1 point for every completed task and his/her name becomes larger in the wordcloud.